Turning Difficult News into a Productive Discussion

 Before you can be a stable support system for your children, you need to address your feelings and fulfill your needs.
 Make time to focus on your healing so that you can effectively help your kids do the same.

-If you and your spouse are considering a divorce, contact The King Law Firm.
+If you and your spouse are considering a divorce, contact Empire Law.
 We’ll work to secure the ideal outcome for you and your children.
 Get in touch with us today to get started.